• Flipped Classroom

 For older students and in some courses, the flipped classroom can eliminate the need for classroom time at all.
 Some college and university professors now share lecture videos for student viewing, assign and collect work via online learning management systems, and simply require students to attend office hours or other regularly scheduled time for brief one-on-one instruction based on that individual student’s needs.

-7. Flipping The Teacher
+7. Flipping the teacher

 All the video created for a flipped classroom doesn’t have to begin and end with the teacher.
 Students too can make use of video to better demonstrate proficiency.
 Assign students to their record practice role-play activities to show competency, or ask each to film themselves presenting a new subject or skill as a means to “teach the teacher”.